cloudmesh-community/fa18-523-60/paper/paper.md

 ### Indexing

 Indexing is a very important part of querying.
 It can greately improve query performance but also add functionality and aide in storing documents [@www-pymongo-tutorial].

 > "To create a unique index on a key that rejects documents whose value
 > for that key already exists in the index" [@www-pymongo-tutorial],

-we need to firstly create the index in the following manner:
+We need to firstly create the index in the following manner:

 ```
   result = db.profiles.create_index([('user_id', pymongo.ASCENDING)],